bradfier/acbc/README.md

 # ACBC

-ACBC is a parser and protocol implementation of the Kunos Simulazioni Broadcast API, currently integrated with Assetto Corsa Competizione.
+ACBC is a parser and protocol implementation of the Kunos Simulazioni Broadcast API available in Assetto Corsa Competizione.

 ## References